-As to why people move, the predominant reason given by Current Population Survey respondents in 2009 was housing-related.
+As to why people move, the predominant reason given by Current Population Survey respondents in 2010 to 2011 was housing-related.
 Almost one-third said they moved to a better home, a better neighborhood, or into cheaper housing.
-The second most popular reason cited was family-related at 26.3 percent.
-Work-related reasons (new job, lost job, easier commute, retired, etc.) were reported by only 17.9 percent of respondents.
+The second most popular reason cited was family-related at 28 percent.
+Work-related reasons (new job, lost job, easier commute, retired, etc.) were reported by only 18.5 percent of respondents.
 Very few indicated change of climate and health reasons for moving.